uikit/uikit-site/docs/pages/javascript.md

 Any component functions and variables prefixed with an underscore are considered as part of the internal API, which may change at any given time.

 Each component triggers DOM events that you can react to.
-For example when an Modal is shown or a Scrollspy element becomes visible.
+For example when a Modal is shown or a Scrollspy element becomes visible.

 ```js
 UIkit.util.on('#offcanvas', 'show', function () {